MegapolisPlayer/MuffleSpeech/README.md

 Welcome to the TMP/MuffleSpeech project.
 Originally developed as a prototype for a larger project, this project is basically a character changer.

+# Usage
+This project works as follows:

+You load a profile...
+           ...input a string...
+                    ...and you recieve a muffled output.
+That's the simple version.
+However, you can always input the _HELP command.

 # Contents
 This project includes all the source code.
 For the releases, check the releases tab.
 Development releases are usually only for Linux.
 Official TMP releases that will definitely work on Windows can be found here: https://github.com/TMP-Development/MuffleSpeech/